 C-level executives must understand that PR by nature is a double-edged sword.

 Disregarding the differences between PR and marketing is a lost opportunity at best.

 The key to success is to appreciate the brand’s core message and to hold the PR function accountable at all times.

 Many business leaders struggle with public relations.
-Free publicity, word-of-mouth, a great reputation, all of that sounds enticing, but for most, PR can feel like a coin-toss.
+Free publicity, word-of-mouth, a great reputation, no insider threats — all of that sounds enticing, but for most, PR can feel like a coin-toss.

 One of the first things I tell leaders is that while PR could be used to move perceptions, the best strategy is to use PR to amplify your strengths.
 To illustrate this, I use Treacy and Wiersema’s value disciplines.

 Each direction in the model comes with operational and cultural choices that separates your trajectory from the other directions.
 The gist of the model is that maximising value comes at a cost; the successful brand must choose between striving for product leadership, operational excellence, or customer intimacy.

 Apple is a great example of product leadership and communication; their PR activities aren’t geared towards being a cheap alternative or discussing their roadmap with their biggest fans.
 Apple’s PR is all about product leadership — and little else.

 Any PR strategy should be subservient to what your business is all about.
 I’m sure there are tons of creative PR ideas for Apple in the direction of “best total cost” and “best total solution”, but Apple’s executives must be merciless in shooting such initiatives down.
 Because even if such ideas would produce results on the campaign level, they would detract from the brand’s total value strategy.

 So, how do you manage the overall direction of your brand’s PR activities?

 The most common fail in C-level management is to mistake PR for marketing.
 The purpose of marketing is to drive sales while the purpose of PR is to manage relationships.